block-open-source/goose/README.md

 G❯ type your instructions here exactly as you would tell a developer.
 ```

+> [!NOTE]
-From here you can talk directly with goose - send along your instructions.
+> From here you can talk directly with goose - send along your instructions.
 If you are looking to exit, use `CTRL+D`,
-although goose should help you figure that out if you forget.
+> although goose should help you figure that out if you forget.
+See below for some examples.

 When you exit a session, it will save the history and you can resume it later on: